-Court Security Officers Promoted to Deputy Cadet:
+Court Security Officers Promoted to Deputy Cadet

 In an effort to encourage professional development, the Sheriff has the prerogative to promote a qualified candidate from a Sheriff's Office Court Security position to Deputy Sheriff's Cadet.
-In 2023, (2)-two Court Security Officers promoted to Deputy Cadet graduated the CNM Law Enforcement Academy.
-Deputy Kiara Portillo who graduated "Valedictorian" and Deputy Amber McLean who graduated "Salutatorian" from the academy and are now Sandoval County Deputies patrolling their community.
+In 2024, Officer Medina was promoted to Deputy Cadet graduated the CNM Law Enforcement Academy.

-Kiara Portillo, Valedictorian Class 9, CNM Law Enforcement Academy (CNM LEA) May 18, 2023
+Deputy Nathaniel Medina Class 10, CNM Law Enforcement Academy (CNM LEA)